blank Skip to main content

 try {

-packageInfo = packageManager.getPackageInfo(packageName, PackageManager.GET_PERMISSIONS); //get the list of all requested permissions
+packageInfo = packageManager.getPackageInfo(packageName, PackageManager.GET_PERMISSIONS); //Get the list of all requested permissions

 } catch (PackageManager.NameNotFoundException e) {